 A largely cheerleading institutional christianity, specifically white evangelical, includes fascists and fascist colluders.
-Individuals, here and there, are courageous, but the institution has ensured by its collusion that these individuals remain marginalized.
+Individuals, here and there, are courageous, but institutional christianity has ensured by its collusion that these individuals remain marginalized.
 Institutional christianity has been so corrupted by its collusion with cultural hegemony as to be largely irrelevant.
 It is allowing for the U.S.’s fascist and neo-Nazi conditions to worsen.
 History has seen this before in the fascism and Nazism of Gramsci’s time.
 How will we demonstrate a greater consciousness and moral agency to ensure it does not happen in our own time?

 Prayer: Spirit, my consciousness is for all humanity.